liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/overriding-language-props-hook.markdown

 ## Next Steps

 Great!
 You now know how to customize language keys using a hook.
-Now you're ready to learn about extending your Indexer Post Processor.
+If your craving some more information on hooks, you can learn how to extend your Indexer Post Processor in this tutorial: [Extending your Indexer Post Processor](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/extend-indexer-post-processor-hook)